magento/pwa-studio/packages/pwa-devdocs/src/peregrine/reference/rest-api-client/index.md

 ### Error handling

-Promoises returned by `request()` are rejected if the server responds with an HTTP error code within the 4xx-5xx range.
+Promises returned by `request()` are rejected if the server responds with an HTTP error code within the 4xx-5xx range.
 This is different from the standard `fetch()` behavior, which ignores HTTP errors so it can resolve the promise and only fails on network connectivity errors.

 The Magento REST API uses HTTP error codes to denote failed operations, so